 How will we receive and review the PDF panel book?

 I prefer to read from a paper application or have a paper copy of each application in front of me during the voting meeting.
-Can I still do this?
+Can I do this?

-That’s fine.
 If you’d like to print the applications from the PDF panel book your LCC receives, remember that you can set aside up to 5% of your allocation for administrative funds, which can be used for this purpose.